Are teenage drivers with ADHD or Attention Deficit Hyperactivity Disorder more likely to get into car accidents?

 No surprise drivers with ADHD were more likely to get in accidents.
 It was not so much the ADHD itself as it was inattention.
 The more inattention symptoms the new drivers reported in the paper part of the research, the more mistakes they made in the simulator.

 “Inattention was associated with more errors in the simulator, and self-reported symptoms of hyperactivity and conduct disorder were related to more self-reported risky driving behaviors.”

 Catherine McDonald, PhD, U. of Pennsylvania School of Nursing

 The researchers explain that the survey has limitations.
-The goal is to bring mental health care providers, educators and others into the process of screening new drivers, stepping up treatment and assuring that proper driver training is available.
+The goal is to bring mental health care providers, such as ADHD Doctors, educators and others into the process of screening new drivers, stepping up treatment and assuring that proper driver training is available.